Empathize, Co-design, Act and Iterate.

 - Instructional videos on how to use the tools

-Watch Lilo Altali explain how to use the various concepts of the Innovation Boot Camp playbook.
+In addition to the toolkit, you will also be able to watch Lilo Altali explain how to use the various concepts of the Innovation Boot Camp playbook.